syseleven/grav-docs-metakube/pages/03.Tutorials/20.use-horizontal-node-autoscaling/default.en.md

 2
 ```

-After a few minutes, once the VMs are started and provisioned, new nodes will appear in the cluster as well
+After a few minutes, once the VMs are started and provisioned, new nodes will appear in the cluster as well:

 ```shell
 $ kubectl get nodes